pubky/paykit/README.md

 - [ ] Handling pass-through via RPC interface for specified plugins methods
 - [ ] Subscribing plugins for specified internal events
 - [ ] Have a specific “trigger” endpoint for triggering events (may be used for inter-plugin communication)

-##### Differences with Core-Lightning:

-- Events subscription is similar to core-lightning event notification.
-There are no hooks functionality now unless it will prove to be necessary.
-- There are no cli pass-through for plugins as cli is intended to be using rpc interface

 #### Plugin responsibilities: